 Deep disposal would also be far below aquifers, in a region in which water has had no contact with the surface for a million years or more.

-Deep, stable rock formations about a mile underground provide:
+Deep, stable rock formations thousands of feet underground provide:

 - A billion tons of rock between the waste and the surface.